Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 tools or package parameters.

-In order to perform our intended calculations, we must first build a library of relevant sources and scenes for our ETC calculations.
+In order to perform the intended calculations, you must first build a library of relevant sources and scenes for the ETC calculations.
 In the ETC, scenes are idealized representations of spatial (2 angular coordinates) and spectral brightness distributions, before being observed by a telescope.
 For MIRI and NIRCam coronagraphic imaging modes, scenes are composed of relatively small areas (8.19" and 6.36", respectively) centered on the coronagraphic masks.
 When defined, a scene should contain the source targets of an observation, as well as all other nearby sources that could contribute to the observed target and background fluxes within that area.

 The source library for this program consists of 5 sources: HR8799 (the central star), its planet b (orbiting at a distance of ~1.73''), and 3 reference stars to be used for PSF subtraction in the ETC calculations.
 The reference stars differ by brightness and spectral type, and such differences will be exploited to illustrate separate use cases.

-To create a new source we go to the Scenes and Sources page and click the NEW button within the Select a Source pane.
+To create a new source, go to the Scenes and Sources page and click the NEW button within the Select a Source pane.
 Once created, the source properties can be modified using various tabs within the Source Editor pane.
-Creating 5 new sources, we change the source properties as described below (note that the changes made using the source editor under each tab are applied to the selected source only when the SAVE button is activated):
+Creating 5 new sources, you can change the source properties as described below (note that the changes made using the source editor under each tab are applied to the selected source only when the SAVE button is activated):

 Table 1.
 Input source parameters